The Neuroscience of Crowd Influence

 In a classic 1968 study, two groups of volunteers were asked to fill out questionnaires.
 In the control group, each volunteer was sent alone into a room to do the task.
 After the volunteer entered the room, smoke began coming out of a vent.
-In this condition, all volunteers quickly left the room and reported the smoke.
+All volunteers quickly left the room and reported the smoke in this condition.

 The Bandwagon Effect Cognitive Bias

-The urge to follow the crowd is powerful and can lead people to copy what others do, even if that behavior is irrational or even dangerous.
-If someone jumps up in a theater, yells “Fire” and rushes toward an exit, everyone follows.
+The urge to follow the crowd is powerful.
+It can lead people to copy what others do, even if that behavior is irrational or even dangerous.
+Everyone follows if someone jumps up in a theater, yells “Fire,” and rushes toward an exit.
 That crowd behavior has led to many tragic stampedes.
 The Bandwagon effect is also widely used in marketing, politics, and social media venues to influence people to buy products.